jacobandreas/writing/_posts/2012-06-25-in-which-we-eat-a-goat.md

 struts and, realizing that we are expected to eat with our hands, to unfold ourselves again, toddling one-by-one to the washroom for a vigorous scrubbing.

-The menu, English _recto_ and Arabic _verso_, seems to consist almost entirely of slabs of chicken and lamb simmered at great length in various more or less indistinguishable sauces.
+The menu, English <span class='foreign'>recto</span> and Arabic <span class='foreign'>verso</span>, seems to consist almost entirely of slabs of chicken and lamb simmered at great length in various more or less indistinguishable sauces.
 We chose randomly, but incorrectly: the kitchen has run out of our first choice, and our second, and our third.
 We eventually allow the waiter to order for us.